brunoborges/showmyjvm/README.md

 npm install
 npx playwright install

-# Run all tests (requires implementations to be running)
+# Run all tests (requires a showmyjvm implementation to be running)
 npm test

-# Test a specific implementation
-npm run test:spring-boot

 # Run tests with UI
 npm run test:ui

-# Run all implementations and test them
-npm run test:all
 ```

 The `test-all.sh` script automatically starts each implementation, runs the tests, and stops the server.